Good morning people!

 - Take a 2 to 4 qt. pot and heat the oil, add the onion and saute till clear add the peaches and the remaining ingredients and bring to a slow boil.

 - Reduce heat and simmer the sauce for 45 minutes.
 If you have an immersion blender use it to puree the cooked peaches in the pot, if you do not have one then use a blender or a food processor to chop up the peach parts.
 Be careful of moving the hot mixture to the blender and blend in small batches, so that you do not burn your self.
 Return the mixture to the pot and keep warm till your ready for the meal.

 The chicken is done when it reaches 165° measured at the thigh this can take up to 5 hours to do.
 You can take the chicken off the smoker and finish it in the oven at 350° to speed the process, but it will change the flavor a bit.
 Long and slow makes for a tasty meal.
-We had the foil potatoes and garden fresh green beans with this along with a ice cold Pinot Grigio wine to top it off.
+We had the foil potatoes and garden fresh green beans with this.

 I hope you enjoy this is was very tasty on a hot summers evening.